11 Low-Maintenance Backyard Landscaping IdeasDiscover 11 ways to reduce the maintenance requirements in your backyard

 The owners of this yard no longer have children at home and requested that their new garden be lawnless.
 Instead, an intersecting grid of poured concrete pavers provides the framework for garden beds of mixed meadow plantings.
 Carex pansa, a native plant, makes up most of the meadow planting, with colorful kangaroo paws enlivening the design.
 This approach reduces water usage and does not need frequent mowing like a traditional lawn.

 See more of this yard: Rear Courtyard Garden Offers a Place of Solace

 2. Do Away with Your Lawn

-This backyard was once a patchy lawn that required a lot of maintenance.
-The homeowners decided that they would be happier with a low-maintenance landscape that still suits the needs of their children and dogs.
+This outdoor space was once a patchy lawn that required a lot of maintenance.
+The homeowners decided that they would be happier with a low-maintenance backyard that still suits the needs of their children and dogs.
 So the solution was to get rid of the grass and replace it with decomposed granite, flagstone paths, and low-maintenance, drought-resistant plants.
 They also added a fire pit made from a retrofitted rustic cauldron.

 Learn more about this backyard: Lawnless Family Garden